 500,000 new immigrants per year

 The government of Canada is seeking to increase immigration in the country and has set a target of welcoming 500,000 new immigrants a year by 2025.
-The goal is intended to address the labour shortage, that the country faces today.
-According to the Immigration Minister, Sean Fraser, the goal is to increase the number of permanent residents to a level that will meet the demand for skilled labour in the country.
+The goal is intended to address the labor shortage, that the country faces today.
+According to the Immigration Minister, Sean Fraser, the goal is to increase the number of permanent residents to a level that will meet the demand for skilled labor in the country.
 The new strategy also aims to increase the number of family members admitted to Canada.

 Canada plans to continue to welcome refugees who are fleeing unsafe countries.
 In 2023 and 2024, the government intends to admit nearly 76,000 refugees.
 However, by 2025, the number of refugees will fall from nearly 16,000 in 2016 to 8,000.
 The Government also wants to help reunite families that have been separated.

 While the plan aims to welcome 500,000 new immigrants a year, it’s important to note that Canada currently only welcomes about 405,000 new immigrants each year.
 While this number is lower than it was in the 1990s, it was still above the goal set by the previous Conservative government.
 The Liberal government expanded on this goal by emphasizing economic immigrants and reducing the proportion of those coming from the family and humanitarian categories.
 The number of immigrants admitted by Canada was about 260,000 a year when the government entered office.
 The new targets were set to welcome three times as many immigrants annually by 2020 but were lowered again following the COVID-19 pandemic.